sidecartridge/sidecart-site-dev-docs/configuration.md

 ## Atari ST database of floppy images

 The SidecarT board can read a database of floppy images hosted on a remote web server.
 This feature is built on top of the Floppies Emulation one.
-This section explains how to configure the SidecarT board to use a web server to host the floppy images database.
+This is an out of the box feature that doesn't require any additional configuration besides the one explained above for the Floppies Emulation.

+The SidecarT board will read the database and display the list of floppy images available in the `5.
+Download from the Floppy Images database` menu option of the `Configurator` application.
+Simply navigate through the list and select the application you want to download.
+The SidecarT board will find the floppy image in the database that contains the application and download it to the storage folder for floppy images.

+If you want to host your own database of floppy images, please continue reading.

 ### Set the URL of the database and images files